Non-Emergency 604-525-5411

 Frequently Asked Questions

-Info sessions will be held online through Zoom or Instagram.
+We hold in-person information sessions as well as through Zoom.
 Please visit our recruiting Instagram account @JoinNWPD for helpful tips and inspiration.
 If you have questions about our process and your application, please contact our Recruiting Section at recruiting@nwpolice.org

 Please visit this link for more information on the exam.

-While you don’t need to be an Olympic athlete to be a New Westminster Police Officer, you must be able to cope with the physical and mental demands of the job.
-NWPD runs all of their candidates through the POPAT (Police Officers Physical Abilities Test).
-The maximum time allowed is 4:15 however, we prefer our candidates to be as competitive as possible.
+While you do not need to be an Olympic athlete to be a police officer with the NWPD, you must be able to cope with the physical and mental demands of the job.
+We run all of our candidates through the POPAT (Police Officers Physical Abilities Test) and the maximum time allowed is 4:15.
+However, we prefer our candidates to be as competitive as possible.
 If you are unfamiliar with the POPAT test, there are many facilities in the Lower Mainland that offer POPAT training and they are searchable online.

 No, unfortunately not.
 We require all our applicants to complete the POPAT with our agency.

-Possibly, there are many factors that come into play.
-When reviewing the applications we always consider the applicant as a whole.
-Our recruiting strategy does not involve hiring “perfect” people, in fact, a candidate who has life experience, made mistakes, and learned from them, and who has lived a well-rounded varied life is definitely welcomed.
+It is possible.
+There are many factors that come into play, but it is important to note we always consider the applicant as a whole.
+Our recruiting strategy does not involve hiring “perfect” people.
+In fact, a candidate who has life experience, made and learned from their mistakes, and lived a well-rounded varied life is definitely welcomed.

-Please be sure to be completely forthright in filling out your application form, as full disclosure is very important; that includes indicating your past actions/decisions, which we will review and take into consideration when looking at your application as a whole.
+Please be sure to be completely forthright in filling out your application form.
+Full disclosure is very important and this includes indicating your past actions/decisions.
+We will review these and take them into consideration when looking at your application as a whole.

 You will need to get your Vision Report completed by an accredited ophthalmologist or optometrist.
-Your Hearing/Audiometric Report will need to be completed by an accredited audiologist or audiometric technician.
-NWPD does not have a list of preferred professionals for you to choose from so please visit a professional in your local area.
+Your Audiometric Report will need to be completed by an accredited audiologist or audiometric technician.
+As the NWPD does not have a list of preferred professionals, please visit a professional in your local area.

 No, we do not.
 However, we do offer our recruits an interest free loan through a local financial institution to cover the JIBC Police Academy tuition.